 - hereditary conditions

 Let’s talk about each of these items in detail.

 Lifestyle and/or environmental changes

-There are a few lifestyle and environmental factors that can affect your body and lead to a swollen uvula including: environmental allergens, medication changes, substance abuse, lack of hydration, alcohol consumption and sleep habits.
+There are a few lifestyles and environmental factors that can affect your body and lead to a swollen uvula including: environmental allergens, medication changes, substance abuse, lack of hydration, alcohol consumption and sleep habits.

 - Environmental allergens: can be as simple as ingesting pollen, pet dander or dust.
 Everyone’s body is different and may react differently to these elements.
 A common allergic reaction that occurs is swelling in different parts of the body which can include the uvula.

 - Medication changes: Did your doctor recently prescribe you a new medication?
-Certain medications can affect the body and cause inflammation which may include the swelling of the uvula
+Certain medications can affect the body and cause inflammation, which may include the swelling of the uvula.

 - Substance abuse: smoking tobacco products and cannabis can also give you a swollen uvula among many other effects